bifr0ns/waterdex/README.md

 where does the water we are at come from.
 Using Java as the backend technology.

+There's a live version of the backend that you could [test](http://waterdex.eu-central-1.elasticbeanstalk.com/info/flow?lat=17.938600&long=-102.238269) with [postman](https://www.postman.com/downloads/).

+You can find the code of frontend [here](https://github.com/DianaBCG/waterdex).

 ## 🛠️ Prerequisites

 Before you begin, ensure you have met the following requirements: